Azareal/Gosora/README.md

 Go 1.10 or newer - You will need to install this.
 Pick the .msi, if you want everything sorted out for you rather than having to go around updating the environment settings. https://golang.org/doc/install

+For Ubuntu, you can consult: https://tecadmin.net/install-go-on-ubuntu/

 Git - You may need this for downloading updates via the updater.
-You might already have this installed on your server.
-More to come on this here. https://git-scm.com/downloads
+You might already have this installed on your server, if the `git` commands don't work, then install this. https://git-scm.com/downloads

 MySQL Database - You will need to setup a MySQL Database somewhere.
 A MariaDB Database works equally well and is much faster than MySQL.
 You could use something like WNMP / XAMPP which have a little PHP script called PhpMyAdmin for managing MySQL databases or you could install MariaDB directly.